The Passenger (1975 film): Filming

-Although this is often referred to as the "final shot" of the film, there is one more.
-The last passage shows a small driving school car pulling away in the twilight, and the camera holds on the hotel as the film's credits begin to roll.
+Although this is often referred to as the "final shot" of the film, it is not; the last passage shows a small driving school car pulling away in the twilight, and the camera holds on the hotel as the film's credits begin to roll.

 Release

-The Passenger was released by Metro-Goldwyn-Mayer in the United States on 9 April 1975.
-Years since the film's release, Nicholson had developed and planned to star in a film project, but MGM abandoned the project.
+The Passenger was released by Metro-Goldwyn-Mayer through United Artists in the United States on 9 April 1975.
+Years after the film's release, Nicholson had developed and planned to star in a film project, but MGM abandoned the project.
 Nicholson demanded compensation, to which MGM relinquished The Passenger to Nicholson's ownership.
-For nearly three decades, Nicholson kept the film from circulation, although the film was briefly released on videocassette during the 1980s.
+For nearly three decades, Nicholson kept the film from circulation, although it was briefly released by Warner Home Video on videocassette during the 1980s.
 In 2003, Sony Pictures Classics approached Nicholson with an offer to restore and re-release the film.
-On 28 October 2005, the film was given a limited release in the United States.
+On 28 October 2005, the film was given a limited release in the United States, in which it earned $768,744 worldwide.
 The film was released on DVD on 25 April 2006.